An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 Different Treks in Dolpo Region

-Dolpo is the biggest district of Nepal where you can do many treks Lower Dolpo Trek
+Dolpo is the biggest district of Nepal, where you can do many treks, including the Lower Dolpo and Upper Dolpo regions, in different ways.

-Inner Dolpo trek is combination of both lower and Upper Dolpo trek.
-It takes 25 days from the Kathmandu to Dolpo and return to Kathmandu.
-Those trekkers who are fit and want to explore Dolpo at single time then this trek is recommended.
-This trek is possible only by camping style trek where you will cross high passes and experience the Holy Shey Gompa, Phoksundo lake, and old villages like Dho Tarap, Saldang, Tinje,etc.
+The inner Dolpo trek is a combination of both the lower and upper Dolpo treks.
+It takes 25 days from Kathmandu to Dolpo and returns to Kathmandu.
+For those trekkers who are fit and want to explore Dolpo at a single time, then this trek is recommended.
+This trek is possible only by camping style trek, where you will cross high passes and experience the Holy Shey Gompa, Phoksundo Lake, and old villages like Dho Tarap, Saldang, Tinje, etc.

-Shey Gompa Pilgrimage tour is our spiritual trip in Dolpo.
-This trek is make for spiritual seeker where you will visit Both Bon and Buddhist Pilgrimage sites such as Monasteries, Shrines and Crystal Mountain.
-Explore the Tibetan culture that remain in the high altitude of Northern Nepal.
+The Shey Gompa Pilgrimage Tour is our spiritual trip to Dolpo.
+This trek is made for spiritual seekers, where you will visit both Bon and Buddhist pilgrimage sites such as monasteries, shrines, and Crystal Mountain.
+Explore the Tibetan culture that remains in the high altitude of Northern Nepal.
 This trek includes western parts of Dolpo.

-Riding a helicopter to Dolpo is a luxury Tour in Nepal.
-This tour is suitable for those who are not fit enough to trek all the way to Dolpo or his/her time doesn’t permit.
-This tour is Customizable as per your interest.
+Riding a helicopter to Dolpo is a luxury tour in Nepal.
+This tour is suitable for those who are not fit enough to trek to Dolpo or whose time doesn’t permit.
+This tour is customizable as per your interest.

-This trek can be done in both ways camping and tea house style.
-This trek require 9 Days from Kathmandu.
+This trek can be done in both camping and tea house style.
+This trek requires 9 days from Kathmandu.
 The main attraction of this trek is the lake itself, Phoksundo Tal.
-The beauty of this lake had lured heart of all visitors.
-From the morning till evening its color keep changing and looks amazing.
+The beauty of this lake had lured the hearts of all visitors.
+From the morning till the evening, its color keeps changing and looks amazing.

-The Phoksundo Festival trek is mainly focus to experience the local festive season.
-This Festival happens during the month of September.
-This trek is not really difficult as you are not trekking over any high passes.
-In this trek you will experience unique cultural shows and tradition that held next to beautiful lake, Shey Phoksundo.
+The Phoksundo Festival trek is mainly focused on experiencing the local festive season.
+This festival happens in September.
+This trek is not difficult, as you are not trekking over any high passes.
+In this trek, you will experience unique cultural shows and traditions that are held next to the beautiful lake, Shey Phoksundo.
 The trek starts from Juphal, where the only airstrip in Dolpo is located.
 The trail passes through wonderful Himalayan forests and picturesque traditional villages.
 The rivers and waterfalls on the trail are some of Nepal’s most magnificent.
-In addition to natural beauty, the trekking area also is rich in wildlife.
+In addition to natural beauty, the trekking area is also rich in wildlife.

 Variations of Treks from Dolpo